 As the Analyst, you are responsible to ensure that the output you are creating aligns with the agreed upon permitted use.
 If required by the data license, Data Republic will perform a manual audit to confirm that the output matches what was outlined in the permitted use.

-Request an output extract from the Discovery Workspace, when your analysis is complete.
+Request an output extract from the Workspace, when your analysis is complete.

-Shut down the workspace by sending a request to Data Republic that the analysis is complete and is not recurring.
+Shut down the workspace by creating a request through the UI for the relevant Workspace once the analysis is complete and is not recurring.